The universe had a beginning, and from that, we can determine logically that a powerful, intelligent being existed first. See for yourself...

 Remember the first clause in the first argument: whatever begins to exist has a cause.
 If the universe began to exist, which many people believe, then it had a cause.
 God did not begin to exist.
 Something must have had no beginning, and if you think about it logically, only something which could be unchanging and doing everything it wants to simultaneously (and which then suddenly choose to create) could have no beginning.
 This is explained in Is The Universe Eternal.
 Don't be bogged down by discomfort at all this, but press on and read Proofs of God's Existence.

 A similar argument is that if matter is controlled by unconscious forces, then by definition, it does not have a mind of its own.
 Thus, anything that matter does must be a result of some other act.
 However, there must have been a first act done to matter, or no matter could ever have done anything.
 Picture a line of dominos.
 Unless there is an outside force to topple the first domino, they will do nothing.
-(Do not bring up the wind or an interfering cat—remember that the dominos represent all physical things.)
+(Do not bring up the wind or an interfering cat—remember that the dominos represent all physical things.
+There is nothing else.)
 The same is true of all things that cannot act on their own: At some point, they were made to act by a being with free will, as only a choice can exist outside of a chain of causes.
+There are only intentional and unintentional actions.